crscardellino/thirdlove-interview/README.md

     ./monitor-docker.py thirdlove smtp.gmail.com crscardellino@gmail.com --print --smtp-port 587 --is-secure

+##### Note on deployment/monitoring scripts

+The two previous scripts require Python 3.6 to work.

 ### Overview of the application design

 This application was done as a requirement for an interview at ThirdLove.com.